Renters’ Rights Bill 2024 – What Landlords and Tenants Need to Know

 The court ruled that these blanket bans go against the Equality Act and discriminate against women, disabled and vulnerable people – making it more difficult for them to rent.

-The Bill is recommending taking this court ruling a step further, by making it illegal to have blanket bans on renting to those in receipt of benefits or who have children – ensuring families aren’t discriminated against when looking for a home to rent and protecting the most vulnerable.
+The Bill recommends taking this court ruling a step further, by making it illegal to have blanket bans on renting to those in receipt of benefits or who have children – ensuring families aren’t discriminated against when looking for a home to rent and protecting the most vulnerable.
 Landlords will still be able to carry out referencing checks to make sure a tenancy is affordable and have the final say on who they let their property to.
 This will apply to England and Wales and will be extended to Scotland via a further amendment at Report Stage.

 • Supporting landlords to make informed decisions on individual circumstances rather than relying on blanket bans